 Expert Dam Removal

 Removing any type of dam is a complex project, so it’s important to call in an expert.
-Flyway Excavating has completed approximately 75 dam removal projects out of 400 in Pennsylvania.
+Flyway Excavating has completed approximately 75 dam removal projects out of the 400 total removed in Pennsylvania during the last 25 years.
 From project management and field staff to equipment and techniques, we have the tools and expertise to do the job right.
 If you’d like to discuss your dam removal project, contact us today!